Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-eid.md

 cd ./Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-EID
 ```

-Use az cli or Az PowerShell to create the AD groups.
-Replace the Entra ID group names below with the name of the Entra ID groups you want to create eg AKS_ES_dev, AKS_ES_ops.
+Use the Azure CLI or Azure PowerShell to create the Microsoft Entra groups.
+Replace the Microsoft Entra group names below with the name of the Microsoft Entra groups you want to create, such as AKS_ES_dev, AKS_ES_ops.
 There should be no space in the names.

 # [CLI](#tab/CLI)